Cookie Consent by Privacy Policies website

 What can you do?

 Most noise complaints, particularly those involving neighbours, can be sorted informally by talking to the person responsible.
 Often people are unaware they are causing a problem and will do what they can to reduce the noise without the need to involve ‘the council’.
+If this is not successful or you are not comfortable doing so you can make a noise complaint.

-Reporting a noise nuisance
+Making a noise nuisance complaint to Environmental Health

 Report barking dogs

-Report a noise nuisance
+Report a domestic noise nuisance

 Details we need include: